ryanxwang/lazylifted/design-decisions.md

 single model approach first, as this allows that single model to see more data and potentially generalise better.
 It's also much, much nicer to have a global ranking.

+Update: when using the QP formulation of ranksvm, we can actually adapt the QP to have specialised weights for features from different feature spaces.
+In other words, we can learn a global ranking between features even if these features do not come from the same feature space.
+This makes the second option much more feasible, and it empirically seems to work?

 ## Grounding before or after ranking